How to Make a Resume: Step-by-Step Writing Guide for 2023

 Primo, just like Nanica, uses two columns to save space and let you make a one page resume with little effort (even if previously you had to settle for two pages).
 Simple and elegant, Primo will work great for corporate job applications such as marketing, sales, or help desk.

 Cubic has it all: nice shading, great variety of color combinations, a modern-yet-timeless design.
-We've designed this one specifically to help you manage the space on your resume sheet.
-No other template available in our builder will let you fit as much on one page.
+We've designed this one specifically to help you manage the space on your one page resume.
+No other template available in our builder will let you fit as much on just one page.
 Highly recommended for experienced candidates.

 This classical one-pager is a favorite amongst our users applying for jobs in business and finance.
 It's a full-width resume emphasizing the chronological progression of your career.
 Pick this one if you're targeting a job in banking, consulting, or financial analysis.